MWR1/discord-transparency/README.md

 -   Now, after the window opened, in there paste this line: `npx asar extract core.asar ./unpacked`.
 Wait for a bit, then a folder called "unpacked" should appear
 -   Open the folder "unpacked", then open the folder "app", and locate <b>"mainScreen.js"</b>
 -   Open "mainScreen.js" with Notepad, or any other text editor.
 We'll go with Notepad
--   Press Ctrl + F, and in there type `did-finish-load`, and check the "Down" checkbox under the "Direction" label, then press "Find Next"
+-   Search for the text `did-finish-load`.
+In Notepad, press Ctrl + F, and in there type `did-finish-load`, and check the "Down" checkbox under the "Direction" label, then press "Find Next"
--   Right under the text highlighted, paste the code located in <b>`startup-with-discord.js`</b> in this page.
+-   Right under the text highlighted, paste the code located in <b>`startup-with-discord.js`</b> from above, in the files section.
 -   Press Ctrl + S to save the file, then close it, and the folder "unpacked".
-Afterwards, go back to the terminal opened recently
+Afterwards, go back to the terminal (in our case PowerShell) opened recently
 -   Inside the terminal, paste this line: `npx asar pack unpacked core.asar`, and then wait.
 When it's done, you can close everything, and restart Discord.
 That's it

 ## 3. Using the installer (NEW)